-A fundamental strength of an insight community is having a standing group of customers ready to provide feedback and ideas as needed.
+A fundamental strength of an online insight community is having a standing group of customers ready to provide feedback and ideas as needed.
 To ensure the quality of ongoing feedback from the insight community, it is critical to maintain strong member engagement.
 So, how do you keep engagement in your insight community to maintain participation at desired levels?

-5 Steps to Maintaining Insight Community Engagement
+5 Steps to Maintaining Online Community Engagement

 1. Screen in the right members